All the campus is a stage.

 Or a canvas, a dance floor or a concert hall.
 As a student at Wake Forest, you’ll find yourself within arm’s reach of artistic expression at all times, and that includes the greater Winston-Salem community and its many opportunities to experience or participate in the fine arts.

-In 2014-15, in fact, the Scales Fine Arts Center hosted a student performance in theatre, dance or music once every three days of the Fall and Spring semesters.
+The Scales Fine Arts Center hosts student productions in art, theatre, dance or music every three days (on average) in the fall and spring semesters.